NathanHarrington/dotfiles/README.md

 Appearance -> BlackMATE
 As root, replace the lock screen bitmap with your desired image in:
 /usr/share/backgrounds/default.png

-To apparently prevent lockups when alt-tab switching, go to Control Center-> Windows, and check 'Disable thumbnails in alt-tab'

 </pre>

 ### Auto-keyboard configurations

-    See the notes in autokeyboard/*.sh
-    for details on commonly used keyboard automation scripts and how they should be bound in MATE.
+  See the notes in autokeyboard/*.sh for details on commonly used keyboard automation scripts and how they should be bound in MATE.

 ### Recovering from backup: